nataliesediva/english-for-designers/00-year-end-review/index.md

 ## 4) What was the most memorable activity/assignment?

-First ever given assigment.
+The first-ever assignment given.
 Giving instruction of an object to somebody else that has never seen it before.
 The one had to draw it just by reading my instruction.
 As for designer, it is important to be able to translate thougts and visions to other people.
 And only by giving them clear instruction they can understand you.
 That is what I have learnt during this team activity.